microsoft/MSLab/Scenarios/S2D and Windows Admin Center/readme.md

 ![](/Scenarios/S2D%20and%20Windows%20Admin%20Center/Screenshots/AddSDDCManagement.png)

-As you can see, you can manage your HCI cluster on Windows Server 2016 remotely with Windows Admin Center
+As you can see, you can manage your HCI cluster on Windows Server 2016 now.

 ![](/Scenarios/S2D%20and%20Windows%20Admin%20Center/Screenshots/HCClusterManager2016.png)

 ## Exploring Performance history in Windows Server 2019

+For more information about Performance History visit this link: http://aka.ms/ClusterPerformanceHistory

 Performance history in Dashboard.